 - Add the brown sugar, soy sauce, ginger, salt and pepper and red pepper.
 Simmer for a few minutes to blend the flavors.
 Serve over steamed rice and top with green onions.
 If going for a low carb option, it's great over lettuce too!

 If you're like me and don't use fresh ginger that often, remember that fresh ginger freezes well.
+They also sell ginger in a squeeze bottle by the produce and it lasts forever.

 Source: Lizzy Writes